 Before you start writing, you need to figure out what you’re going to write!
 It’s not enough to have just picked a book topic and then start writing, you need to solidify what you’re going to write about too!

-Here's the steps to take BEFORE you start to even write!
+Here are the steps to take BEFORE you start to even write!

 Step 1 – Mind Map